gyyu/gyyu.github.io/_posts/2019-12-30-summer-at-riot.md

 say how I personally knew a person who appeared on stream, or how awesome a project was sure to be.
 There's probably no other company whose products I'm more passionate about.
 * The main thing I had heard people warn me about was that I'd be pigeon-holing myself by going into a gaming company as a software engineer, and it was better to go to a technology company for better compensation overall (it's true that Riot can't really compete with say the giant stock options and signing bonuses that tech giants boast).
-But, Riot still has pretty good engineering processes that they're improving by the day, and as Haru put it, there's a lot at Riot that is still left to be done: in some ways, by working at a smaller company, I'll be able to do more work and tackle more ambitious projects that a larger company's bureaucracy wouldn't quite give me access to (or perhaps it's already been built and is mature at another place).
+But, Riot still has pretty good engineering processes that they're improving by the day, and as H.S. put it, there's a lot at Riot that is still left to be done: in some ways, by working at a smaller company, I'll be able to do more work and tackle more ambitious projects that a larger company's bureaucracy wouldn't quite give me access to (or perhaps it's already been built and is mature at another place).
 * Competitive compensation.
 Not too much more to say here.